areekaaijaz123/Predictive-Analytics-on-the-Academic-Record-of-NUCES/README.md

 ## Programming language
 R language was used to perform all the work related to data analytics.
+Python was used for model building and predictive modeling.

 ## Software Tools
 For the data cleaning , transformation and EDA , R studio was used .
+GUI was designed using Tkinter.

 ## Dataset Description
 ● The data used for our project was provided by FAST NUCES for all the FIVE campuses of NUCES i-e Faisalabad , Islamabad , Karachi , Lahore and Peshawar.